Temporary Car Insurance

-First, is the fact that your insurance carrier will most likely be unwilling to give you anything less than six-month coverage.
-If your guests are only staying for three months, you’ll paying paying for time you don’t need.
+First, is the fact that your insurance carrier will most likely be unwilling to give you anything less than six-month policies.
+If your guests are only staying for three months, you’ll be paying for time you don’t need.

 Second, and more importantly, is the effect an accident will have on your auto insurance.
-Accident claims usually cause premiums to go up.
-If one of your guests has an accident while covered on your policy, your rates go up even after he goes home.
+Accident claims usually cause insurance premiums to go up.
+If one of your guests has an accident while covered on your policy, your auto insurance rates go up even after he goes home.

-With a temporary car insurance policy, your regular policy us unaffected by the actions of your guests.
+With a short-term car insurance policy, your regular policy is unaffected by the actions of your guests.

 Enter your ZIP code below to view companies that have cheap auto insurance rates.